-In our post on Why does my business exist? we’ve stated that the prime aim of any company must be that customers receive value; but what is value?
+In the post on Why does my business exist? it was stated that the prime aim of any company must be that customers receive value; but what is value?

 And this leads to the fundamental point: